-4.1Satisfiability-Preserving Results
+4.2.
+Satisfiability-Preserving Results

-In this section we study the information which can be extracted from the $\widehat{\Delta}$ -sets.
+The use of the information in the $\widehat{\Delta}$ -sets is analyzed in this section.

-Definition 9.
-Let A be a trunf then it is said that A is restricted if it is Δ restricted and satisfies the following:
+Definition 24.
+A tnnf A is said to be restricted if it is Δ -restricted and satisfies the following:

-- There are not elements (\perp, η) in $\widehat{\Delta_0}(A)$.
-There are not elements (\top, η) in $\widehat{\Delta_1}(A)$.
+- There are not elements (\perp, η) in $\widehat{\Delta}0(A)$. - There are not elements (\top, η) in $\widehat{\Delta}1(A)$.

-Remark 2.
-A restricted and equivalent tnnf can be obtained by using the 0-1 laws in conjunction with the elimination of conclusive subformulas in A, according to Theorem 5.
+Remark 25.
+A restricted and equivalent tnnf can be obtained by using the 0-1 laws in conjunction with the elimination of conclusive subformulas in A, according to Theorem 21.

-The following results will allow, by using the information in the Δ -sets, to substitute a tnnf A by an equisatisfiable and smaller sized A'.
+The following results will allow, by using the information in the Δ -sets, to substitute a tunf A by an equivatisfiable and smaller sized A'.